Limnological tower: North America

 Six combined limnological and meteorological observation towers were established in the Great Lakes on the US-Canadian border in 1961.
 Three were installed in Lake Huron, two in Lake Ontario and one in Lake Erie by the Great Lakes Institute.
 These were innovative in design and cheap to construct, being built largely from 4 in water pipe.
 Constructed in water depths of 7–63 m the towers provided measurements of wind speed, air temperature and rainfall as well as water temperature and current flows at different depth.
 The shorter towers (in water less than 60 ft of depth) were attached directly to the bed, towers in greater depths of water were floating units, with a submerged ballast tank, that were anchored to the lake bed by means of cables and weights.

 A further two limnological towers were constructed near Douglas Point in Lake Huron in the 1960s.
 One, 24 m high was built 4 km offshore in 1961 and a second 47 m high in 1969.
 They are poles anchored to the lake bed by means of a gimbal and braced by tensioned cables and anchor guys.
-They featured a mobile thermistor sensor that could be moved to any depth on the tower as well as fixed thermometers at various depths and were intended to montor the temperatures of different water layers in the lake.
+They featured a mobile thermistor sensor that could be moved to any depth on the tower as well as fixed thermometers at various depths and were intended to monitor the temperatures of different water layers in the lake.